Rahulub3r/Energy-Efficiency/README.md

 Best train accuracy ~ 99.8% and Best validation accuracy ~ 99.2%

 ### Classification
-Nerual network were used to perform classification of the overall load Network contained one input layer, one hidden layer and one output layer Grid Search was difficult to run on my pc so Grid Search was done manually using for loops KERAS package was used for this task
+Nerual network were used to perform classification of the overall load<br>
+Network contained one input layer, one hidden layer and one output layer<br>
+Grid Search was difficult to run on my pc so Grid Search was done manually using for loops<br>
+KERAS package was used for this task

 #### Tuned parameters